rgpapp/PicoCalc_PCC/README.md

 ## Bugs, limitations

-* PCC is limited to 100 files per directory, and 32 nested directories total.
+* PCC is limited to 100 files per directory, and a maximum of 32 nested directories
 * Only one file can be copied, moved or deleted at a time (no select function)
 * Directories cannot be moved or copied, and can only be deleted when empty
 * Sometimes, the first time PCC checks for the available free space on a drive (when using file info function, or when PCC checks for free space before copying or moving) it can take a really long time (10 seconds or so) and the program will be unresponsive.
 I am trying to figure out why that is.